 It is important to take action if you notice symptoms of periodontal disease because it is most treatable in its early stages.
 Symptoms you may experience include:

 - Red, swollen gums that may bleed during brushing or flossing

 - Teeth that appear longer due to receding gums

 - Gums that have pulled away from the adjacent teeth

 - Persistent bad breath or an unpleasant taste in your mouth

 If you are experiencing the symptoms of periodontal disease, there are treatment options available.
 Scaling involves using handheld metal instruments or ultrasonic tools to remove bacteria along and underneath the gum line.
 Root planing consists of smoothing the rough spots on tooth roots where bacteria often accumulates.
 Together, these procedures are referred to as a deep cleaning.

 Why Is it Important to Seek Treatment?

 If left untreated, periodontal disease can compromise your oral health and your overall health.
-Advanced periodontitis damages the soft tissue and bone that support your teeth.
+Advanced periodontitis damages the soft tissue and bone that support your teeth, necessitating a gum graft or bone graft.
 Significant bone damage may loosen your teeth, and extraction may be required.
 Buildup of bacteria in the mouth can increase your risk of heart attack, stroke, and other serious health problems.